hetznercloud/fleeting-plugin-hetzner/docs/references/configuration.md

     <td><code>volume_size</code></td>
     <td>integer</td>
     <td>
-      Size in GB for the <a href="https://docs.hetzner.com/cloud/volumes/overview">volume</a>
+      Size in GB for the <a href="https://docs.hetzner.com/cloud/volumes/overview">Volume</a>
       that will be attached to each instance.
-No volume will be attached if the
+No Volume will be attached if the
       <code>volume_size</code> is 0 GB.
 The minimal <code>volume_size</code> is 10 GB.
     </td>
   </tr>